Last Updated on March 16, 2023

 - Health certificates – Always check what health certificates your dog comes with.
 Ethical breeders will charge more to cover the fees of these expensive checks, but they are worth it in the long run.
 Standard health checks include the hips, elbows, heart, eyes, and even DNA coat checks.

 - Shipping – Check if shipping your puppy to your state is included in the fees.
 If not, you’ll want to check these out first, as different airlines have different prices for shipping pets.

 - Origin – The origin and lineage of your specific Rottweiler will also influence the cost.
 Rottweilers whose parents came from Germany or who are show champions will be more expensive.

 - Registration – Dogs registered with the AKC are confirmed to match the strict breed standards and thus are more expensive.
 These doggos are suitable for breeding purposes and can also be entered into show competitions.

 - Gender – The gender of your Rottweiler puppy has a minimal impact on the price you will pay for your dog.
 On average, you can expect male Rottweiler puppies to cost around $100 more than females.

 In addition to the price of purchasing your Rottweiler puppy, there are other expenses that you need to consider when it comes to pet ownership.

-These include food, training, vet bills, grooming costs, and the costs of buying any accessories you need for your pet.
+These include food, training, vet bills, grooming, and any accessories you need for your pet.

 According to the American Pet Products Association, these products add up to around $1,641 per year.